-National Hispanic Heritage Month, observed in the United States from September 15 to October 15, celebrates the contributions of 61 million Hispanic Americans (18 percent of the U.S. population) to their communities, the country and the world.
+National Hispanic Heritage Month, observed in the United States from September 15 to October 15, celebrates the contributions of Hispanic Americans to their communities, the country and the world.
 Here are five notable examples:

 Ellen Ochoa (above)

 Ellen Ochoa, a Stanford University–trained engineer from California, was selected for NASA‘s astronaut program in 1990 and became the world’s first Hispanic woman astronaut in 1991.
 She is the first Hispanic woman to travel into space, serving aboard the Space Shuttle Discovery in 1993.
 A veteran of four space flights, she has logged nearly 1,000 hours in orbit.
 Ochoa served as director of NASA’s Johnson Space Center from 2013 to 2018.
-Today, she is vice chair of the National Science Board and chairs its committee to evaluate nominations for the National Medal of Technology and Innovation.
+Later she chaired the National Science Board's committee to evaluate nominations for the National Medal of Technology and Innovation.

 Mariano Rivera, born in Panama, is a former Major League Baseball pitcher who played 19 seasons for the New York Yankees, from 1995 to 2013.
 He spent most of his career as a relief pitcher.
 A 13-time All Star and five-time World Series champion, he was inducted into the Baseball Hall of Fame in his first year of eligibility in 2019.
 (He was elected unanimously by the voters.)
 He was awarded the Presidential Medal of Freedom — the highest civilian award in the United States — in 2019.
 Now retired, he devotes himself to philanthropy.